larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 non-hostile environment in which all may participate on an equal footing, regardless of their position or past contributions.

+## Terminology

+Below we use the term "administrator" to refer to the people who are assigned by the IESG to manage a particular communication channel, such as a mailing list or a chat group.
+For example, working group chairs are administrators of all the participation channels their WG uses, which typically includes mailing lists and chat channels, but might also include collaborative tools such as GitHub or GitLab.
+Another example of administrators are the "owners" of non-WG IETF mailing lists.

 # IETF Moderator Team

 This memo proposes a different, uniform approach to moderating the IETF's various participation channels: a moderator team for the IETF.
 The creation of this team intends to address the issues identified in the previous model {{motive}} and the principles described in the introduction.

 ## Composition